magento/devdocs/src/cloud/docker/docker-installation.md

 If you are using {{ site.data.var.ee }} on Cloud, you most likely have the `{{ site.data.var.mcd-package }}` package installed together with the `{{site.data.var.ct-repo}}` package.

-An On-premises installation requires the stand-alone `{{ site.data.var.mcd-package }}` package available in the [Magento Cloud Docker GitHub repository](https://github.com/magento/magento-cloud-docker).
+An on-premises installation requires the stand-alone `{{ site.data.var.mcd-package }}` package available in the [Magento Cloud Docker GitHub repository](https://github.com/magento/magento-cloud-docker).

 ## Initialize the Magento project

-{{ site.data.var.mcd-prod }} supports the {{site.data.var.ee}} installation for both Cloud and On-premises projects.
+{{ site.data.var.mcd-prod }} supports the {{site.data.var.ee}} installation for both Cloud and on-premises projects.
 The initialization steps are different for each project type.

 ### Magento Commerce Cloud projects